sylvanc/pony-lecture/slides.md

 ----

-We could send _isolated, mutable_ data structures.
+We could send _isolated, mutable_ objects.

-* <!-- .element: class="fragment"--> Only one actor at a time can have a reference to an isolated data structure.
+* <!-- .element: class="fragment"--> Only one actor at a time can have a reference to an isolated object.
-* <!-- .element: class="fragment"--> Is it safe for the actor with the reference to read from and write to the data structures?
+* <!-- .element: class="fragment"--> Is it safe for the actor with the reference to read from and write to the object?
 * <!-- .element: class="fragment"--> Yes!
 There's no interference from other actors, so it's safe.

 ----